A Servant Heart

 1 Peter 4:10

 “Each one should use whatever gift he has received to serve others… If anyone serves, he should do it with the strength God provides, so that in all things God may be praised through Jesus Christ.”
-1 Peter 4:10a, 11b NIV
+1 Peter 4:10a, 11b NIV.

 God has given everyone gifts and talents; the Parable of the Talents showed us how to use them.
 That doesn’t mean it will always be easy.
-We can get overwhelmed and weary in service.
-Rely on the strength He promises to give you!
-Pray for it, receive it, and use it for His glory.

 Practice Hospitality